The Persuaders!: Curtis and Moore relationship

-In his autobiography, Still Dancing, Lew Grade noted that the actors 'didn't hit it off all that well",' because of different work ethics.
+In his autobiography, Still Dancing, Lew Grade noted that the actors "didn't hit it off all that well", because of different work ethics.
 According to Moore's autobiography, Curtis's use of cannabis was so extensive that he even smoked it in front of a police officer while filming at 10 Downing Street.
 Despite third-party claims, Curtis and Moore consistently maintained they had an amicable working relationship.
-Moore said: 'Tony and I had a good on- and off-screen relationship; we are two very different people, but we did share a sense of humour.'
+Moore said: "Tony and I had a good on- and off-screen relationship; we are two very different people, but we did share a sense of humour."

 In a 2005 interview, Curtis referred to Moore with affection and stated that he would not participate in a remake of The Persuaders! without Moore.

 Reception

 UK and US

-Although the series was placed in the Top 20 of most-viewed television series in Britain throughout 1971, Lew Grade wanted it to do well in the profitable American television market.
+Although the series was placed in the top 20 of most-viewed television series in Britain throughout 1971, Lew Grade wanted it to do well in the profitable American television market.
 It followed his earlier series such as Man in a Suitcase, The Champions and The Baron.
 But The Persuaders! made little impact in America, airing on ABC on Saturday nights opposite Mission: Impossible.
 In an interview given in 2007, Curtis attributed the lack of success in the US to the ABC network failing to screen it at prime time.
+Shortly after the series' cancellation in 1972, Moore was cast as James Bond for the film Live and Let Die, in what would be the beginning of a successful seven-film run for Moore as Bond, putting paid to any chance of the series being resurrected.

 ITC subsequently sought to repackage and re-release The Persuaders! in the American market, by editing eight of the episodes together and releasing them as four 90-minute TV movies (each comprising two episodes from the series, typically missing only their original opening and closing title sequences).
 These were: